osjacky430/tmr_listener/README.md

 ```

+Beware: `tmr_listener::TMRobotListener` will not handle any of the exception raised inside `find_task_handler(std::string const&) const`.
+Therefore, **it is forbidden to throw exception without catching it inside the function.** Exception will be thrown if detected nullptr returned.

 In order to use your own plugin manager implementation, pass it to the constructor of `tmr_listener:: TMRobotListener` :

 ```cpp